 It looks like the war over how much of the human genome is junk left over from Darwinian evolution has not been a big help to science after all.

 See also: Note: One junk DNA defender just isn’t doing politeness anymore.
+Hmmm.
 In a less Darwinian science workplace, that could become more a problem for him than for his colleagues.

 See also: Junk DNA can actually change genitalia.
 Junk DNA played the same role in defending Darwinian evolution as claims that Neanderthal man was a subhuman. did: The vast library of junk genes and the missing link made Darwin’s story understandable to the average person and the missing link even became part of popular culture.
 With Darwinism so entrenched, the fact that these beliefs are not based on fact will be difficult to root out of the culture.
 Darwin-only school systems are part of the problem.